maximemulder/clam/specs/specs.typ

     $(Lambda t <: tau_1. space tau_2)[tau_3] equiv [t slash tau_3]tau_2$)
 ])

+#let note = [#"" What about the absorbtion law ?]

-The following rules describe the commutativity, associativity, distribution and inclusion properties of union and intersection types.
+The following rules describe the commutativity, associativity, distribution and inclusion properties of union and intersection types#footnote(note).

 #rules([
   #rule("E-UnionComm",